peterdongan/UndoService/README.md

 ```

 ## AggregateUndoService Class
 This can be used with multiple UndoServices to manage Undo/Redo across separate segments of the application.
-In this case, the child UndoServices look after change tracking and Undo/Redo is done via the AggregateUndoService.
+In this case, the child SubUndoServices look after change tracking and Undo/Redo is done via the AggregateUndoService.
 Most of the members are similar to UndoService so they are not duplicated here.

 ### AggregateUndoService Constructor
-Pass an array of the UndoServices that are used for different parts of the application.
+Pass an array of the SubUndoServices that are used for different parts of the application.

 ```csharp
 AggregateUndoService(IUndoService[] subUndoServices)